Dominykas-Zernys/advert-app-front/README.md

 - Everyone can see the Advert page;
 - After selecting advert and clicking on its banner from home or user page, you will see the corresponding advert page with its full description, main image and contacts;
-- Clicking on contacts here will also copy them to your clipboard.
+- Clicking on contacts here will also copy them to your clipboard;
+- You can delete the advert in this page if you are the creator.

 ### User: